mrv777/ark-explorer/README.md

 ## Tests

-Before running any tests, please ensure Lisk Explorer and Lisk Client are configured to run on the Lisk Testnet.
+Before running any tests, please ensure Ark Explorer and Ark Client are configured to run on the Ark Testnet.

 Replace **config.js** with **config.test** file from the **test** directory:

 `cp test/config.test ./config.js`

-Replace the **config.json** for the Lisk Client the corresponding file under the **test** directory:
+Replace the **config.json** for the Ark Client the corresponding file under the **test** directory:

-`cp test/config_lisk.json  /PATH_TO_LISK_DIR/config.json`
+`cp test/config_ark.json  /PATH_TO_LISK_DIR/config.json`

-Then restart the Lisk Client (example):
+Then restart the Ark Client (example):

-`bash /PATH_TO_LISK_DIR/lisk.sh reload`
+`bash /PATH_TO_LISK_DIR/ark.sh reload`

-Launch Lisk Explorer (runs on port 6040):
+Launch Ark Explorer (runs on port 6040):

 `forever start app.js`